Monday, August 9, 2010

 "He's outside."
 Melinda shut the door and looked at her warily.
-It had been a long drive from South Beach, raining all the way, and Beth had that dinner date tonight looming.
+It had been a long drive from South Beach, raining all the way, and Elise had that dinner date tonight looming.
 She hadn't slept.
 She was nervous.
 She was irritable.
 She was scared.
 She was going somewhere she should not go to open something she should keep closed.
 And the door was open and it was too late to run away.

 Melinda looked at her for a long, uncomfortable moment before replying.
 "You're not in my way, and he's expecting you."

-"Beth," he said, taking her name, giving it back to her.
+"Elise," he said, taking her name, giving it back to her.
 "Are you all right?"

 The wind whipped her hair across her mouth.
-Beth swept it back from her face, more uncertain now than ever about her motives, stepped into the lee Ryan himself created.
+Elise swept it back from her face, more uncertain now than ever about her motives, stepped into the lee Ryan himself created.
 "You almost killed my husband.
 I'm definitely not all right."

 He raised one eyebrow, snorted in derision.
 "He'll hurt for a couple of days, but I didn't come close to killing him and you know it.
-Come on, Beth, you're not here to complain about his damned headache."
+Come on, Elise, you're not here to complain about his damned headache."